npresearchlab/NavAging_Paper/README.md

 Contains Jupyter notebooks and Python scripts for data processing and analysis.

 - **`0_runall.ipynb`**: Master orchestration script
-  - Runs all analysis scripts in sequence
+  - Runs all analysis scripts (labeled 1 through 6) in sequence
-  - Processes raw NavCity data files
+  - Processes raw *NavCity* data files
   - Generates block-specific and session-averaged metrics
   - Outputs cleaned datasets for statistical analysis

-  - **⚠️ Important**: This file contains hardcoded file paths.
-You must update these paths before running:
+**⚠️ Important**: This file contains hardcoded file paths.
+You must update file paths before running on your local machine.
+To get started, you may set the following:
-    - Line XX: Set your local data directory
+    - Line 15: Set your local data directory for YA data
-    - Line YY: Set output directory for processed files
+    - Line 16: Set your local data directory for OA data
-    - Line ZZ: Specify figure output location
+    - Line 19: Set your local directory to analysis codes (scripts 0 through 6)

+Outputs from analysis scripts will be located in the *parent directory* of the YA data and OA data, respectively.

 **To Run the Complete Pipeline:**
 1. Clone this repository